How Equipment Sellers Can Help Small Businesses Recover from COVID-19

 Technically, alternate payment options can include contactless payments in store or online payments with curbside pickups, but for your customers—small business owners looking to make big equipment purchases for their businesses—this looks like a payment option with no FICO or TIB requirements.
 It looks like proprietary underwriting algorithms and instant approvals.
 And most importantly, it looks like the option to purchase equipment in manageable installments, allowing them more freedom to allocate resources where it’s needed most.

-By partnering with Clicklease to create an alternate payment option for your own online store or showroom, you give your small business customers invaluable finance options to help them revitalize their businesses and the economy alike.
+By partnering with Clicklease to create an alternate payment option for your own online store or showroom, you give your small business customers an invaluable leasing option to help them revitalize their businesses and the economy alike.

 The content linked to clicklease.com has been compiled from a variety of sources and should not be considered the official position of Clicklease, its Employees or Officers.
 Data and opinions included are provided for convenience, may contain errors or omissions, and consequently should not be relied upon for making business or investment decisions.
 Clicklease encourages its site visitors to use the information provided at their own risk, and recommends visitors do their own direct research.